HayaAlrajeh/Lab6-ML/README.md

 The workflow started by exploring the data using basic functions and visualizations to understand relationships between variables.
 Then, unnecessary columns were removed and the data was prepared for modeling.
 After that, a linear regression model was trained and used to make predictions.

 Finally, the model was evaluated using different metrics such as MAE, MSE, RMSE, and R² score, along with visualizations to assess prediction performance and residual distribution.
 The results show that the model performs well and captures the relationship between features and customer spending.

+### Notes
+Feature engineering was not applied since the dataset was already clean and suitable for modeling.